RaynSamson/einstein-variation/documentation.md

 ds=ev.LineltFromMetric(gll,Xu)
 ev.MetricFromDS(ds,Xu)
 ```
 returns the original Minkowski metric in spherical coordinates.

 # Christoffel Symbols

 Now for the main event.
-With a metric an list of coordinates, we can calculate the Christoffel symbol of the first kind using `GetCClll(gll,Xu)`:
+With a metric an list of coordinates, we can calculate the Christoffel symbol of the first kind using `ev.GetCClll(gll,Xu)`:

 ![cclll](cclll.png)